 Perhaps I missed this in the explanation of the methods, but it appears, in the stimuli, that the potential referents change identity -- different boys, so to speak.
 I seem to have missed explanation for this in the paper, and perhaps it would be worth bringing up, as I could imagine stimuli in which identities of referents are preserved across context and trial.

 The goal of these contexts was to give participants a glimpse of what the world of each trial looked like – a sense of the “base rate” of different characteristics, so to speak.
 To this end, the context is meant to represent a sample of possible characters in the world, which might lead participants to form expectations of what the next character will look like.
-We have explored the role of these contexts in a set of experiments with adults (Nordmeyer & Frank, Proc CogSci 2014) and find that they facilitate the processing of negation.
+We have explored the role of these contexts in a set of experiments with adults (Nordmeyer & Frank, Proc.
+Cog.
+Sci.
+2014) and find that they facilitate the processing of negation.
 We have included a brief explanation for our inclusion of these contexts in the introduction to Experiment 1.

 Reviewer #2